gbmcarlos/php-runtime/README.md

 In accordance to AWS Lambda's best practices, you should do any initialization work outside the handler function, such as framework bootstrapping, or loading an SDK.

-This Runtime supports this, by requiring the file only one, and reusing the same Closure for subsequent invocations.
+This Runtime supports this, by requiring the file only once, and reusing the same Closure for subsequent invocations.

 ### Context object